 Optionally, expand the Any log level dropdown menu to mute logs that are below the severity level that you want to see.
 For example, if you select the "Info" log level, you will mute "Debug" log entries.
 "Debug" entries are typically used only by the BIOS at boot time.

-See the Stackdriver documentation on Viewing logs for more details, including basic and advance filtering.
+See the Cloud Logging documentation on Viewing logs for more details, including basic and advance filtering.

 Handling non-UTF8 characters